technologiestiftung/citylab-plotter/docs/LAB-NOTES-CONUCON.md

-# Misc Lab Notes
+# Lab Notes Conucon

+!Note: Most of this is deprecated.
+We switched to the grbl firmware and use cnc.js for controll now.
+See the [LAB-NOTES.md](./LAB-NOTES.md).

- done during development
+Done during development.

 ## Setup Millimeters for 3DTwin